himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 }
 ```

-Next, lets setup `python` by installing the packages we need.
-Here, I use
+Next, lets configure `python` by setting up an environment and installing the
-`pip3` to install `pipenv`.
-Then I have `pipenv` install the tests' required
+packages we need in it.
+First, I use `pip3` to install `pipenv`.
+Then, I have
-python packages, which are defined in the repo's `Pipfile`.
+`pipenv` install the tests' required python packages, which are defined in the
+repo's `Pipfile`.

 #### Run Tests